wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/2-flow-create-first.md

     ![Save Office 365 email](../media/save-flow-office-description.png)

-    Flow creates a folder on your OneDrive for Business account and will now automatically put every attachment that's sent to your work email address in that folder.
+    Microsoft Flow creates a folder on your OneDrive for Business account and will now automatically put every attachment that's sent to your work email address in that folder.

     ![Creation successful](../media/create-successful.png)